-We thought that this little guy's face captured what we
+We thought that this little guy's face captured what we were feeling inside perfectly |

 A Wedding is a stressful event – a happy one to be sure, but stressful nonetheless.
 As the Engagement wears on, it becomes ever more difficult to separate the good stress from the bad stress.
 Finally, it’s all just one big mass of stressiness that can really wear you down if you let it.